Chapter 19.13

 “Major transit street” means a primary corridor for transit, receiving half-hour or better service during peak traffic hours.
 Typically, these streets are also arterials or major collectors.

-“Manufactured home” means a transportable single-family dwelling conforming to the Manufactured Housing Construction and Safety Standards Code of the U.S. Department of Housing and Urban Development, but is not regulated by the Oregon State Structural Specialty Code and Fire Life Safety Regulations, and is intended for permanent occupancy.
+“Manufactured home” means a transportable single-unit dwelling conforming to the Manufactured Housing Construction and Safety Standards Code of the U.S. Department of Housing and Urban Development, but is not regulated by the Oregon State Structural Specialty Code and Fire Life Safety Regulations, and is intended for permanent occupancy.

 Manufactured Home Park.
 See ORS Chapter 446.